Help Develop North Dakota's Healthcare Workforce

 MAKE A DONATION

 Bismarck State College has outgrown its current Health Science training space in downtown Bismarck.
 Current facility limitations and budget constraints have forced BSC to turn away students seeking training in nursing and other in-demand health occupations.
-In addition, Bismarck State College will soon lose the lease to its downtown Health Science training facility, leaving students without a place to learn valuable career-ready healthcare skills.
+However, the lease will be ending on this downtown training facility, giving us an opportunity to find a permanent home for these important training programs.

 Donate today and help us meet our goal.